In-patient luxury rehab center in Thailand

 Who is affected by psychotic disorder?

-The psychotic disorder affects people between the ages of 15 and 35.
-It also tends to affect people whose family members have a history of some psychotic disorder or other mental illness.
-People who abuse drugs, especially hallucinogenic substances, are also affected by a psychotic disorder such as schizophrenia.
-Men are slightly more affected by psychotic disorder than women, although in terms of prevalence, this difference isn’t too significant.
+People who abuse drugs, especially hallucinogenic substances, are often affected by psychotic disorders such as schizophrenia.
+Men are slightly more prone to having psychotic disorders than women, although in terms of prevalence, the difference isn’t too significant.

 What are the risk factors for psychotic disorder?

-Risk factors for psychotic disorder may vary from one type to another.
-Common risk factors for the psychotic disorder are listed below:
+Risk factors for psychotic disorder vary from one type to another.
+The most common risk factors for psychotic disorder are listed below.

 • Family history of psychotic disorder